b4n6-b4n6/monero-arbitrary-multisig/README.md

 # Monero Arbitrary Multisig Wrapper

 General purpose any M-N multisig monero wallet wrapper for [getmonero.org](https://getmonero.org) wallet
+Uses tor and hidden services to create serverless peer to peer connections for multisig
 With this you can easily create any M-N multisig setup, for example

 * 2-of-3: collaborative decision-making - requres 2 of 3 parties to sign off on every transaction